On the Capacity of Erasure-prone Quantum Storage with Erasure-prone Entanglement Assistance: Problem Statement

 The scheme utilizes EA, represented by a maximally entangled quantum system $AB$, where $A = A_1\dots A_{N_B}$, and $B = B_1 \dots B_{N_B}$ are $N_B$-partite systems, with sizes $\log_q|A_n| = \log_q|B_n|=\kappa\lambda_B$ qudits, $\forall n \in [N_B]$.
 The system $AB$ is in a pure state,

 $R Q_0$ and $AB$ are in a product state.

 The encoding operation applies the CPTP (completely positive trace preserving) map `$\mbox{ENC}$',

-to the collective input comprised of the quantum message $Q_0$ and the entanglement resource $A$, and produces the quantum storage nodes $Q_1Q_2\dots Q_N$.
-The size of each storage node, $\log_q|Q_n|=\kappa$ qudits, for all $n\in[N]$.
+to the collective input comprised of the quantum message $Q_0$ and the entanglement resource $A$, and produces the quantum storage systems $Q_1Q_2\dots Q_N$.
+The size of each storage system, $\log_q|Q_n|=\kappa$ qudits, for all $n\in[N]$.
 Following the encoding, the resulting state of $RQ_1Q_2\dots Q_N B$,

 Next we describe the decoding operation.
-Let $\mathcal{K}, \mathcal{K}_B$ denote the sets of indices of storage and EA nodes that remain available to the decoder, respectively, after the rest of the storage and EA nodes are erased (see Figure \ref{fig:channel}).
+Let $\mathcal{K}, \mathcal{K}_B$ denote the sets of indices of storage and EA systems that remain available to the decoder, respectively, after the rest of the storage and EA systems are erased (see Figure \ref{fig:channel}).
 For each $\mathcal{K} \in \binom{[N]}{K}, \mathcal{K}_B \in \binom{[N_B]}{K_B}$, the coding scheme specifies a CPTP decoding map,

 Recall from Section \ref{sec:notation} that $\mathcal{K}^c\triangleq [N]\setminus\mathcal{K}$ and $\mathcal{K}_B^c\triangleq [N_B]\setminus\mathcal{K}_B$.
 A coding scheme is feasible if it satisfies the recovery condition,